-This “continued shopping for better offer” is what sets us apart from our competition as no other companies (that we know of) are doing this.
+This continued shopping for a better offer is what sets us apart from our competition, as no other companies (that we know of) are doing this.

 Shopping the case after we get approvals is more work for us, and it’s not easy, but we are committed to getting every heart patient the best offer possible!

 So how do we “re-shop” the case?